 Products containing azelaic acid can be used to treat hyperpigmentation.
 This is because azelaic acid inhibits the enzyme tyrosinase, which is needed for the production of melanin.
 By affecting melanin production, azelaic acid has the ability to lighten the skin and reduce the appearance of hyperpigmentation.

-Similar to hyperpigmentation, melasma is a common skin condition caused by overproduction of melanin.
-This results in brown or greyish-brown patches on the skin, mostly found on the face but sometimes found on other parts of the body that are more exposed to the sun (such as the neck and forearms).
+Similar to hyperpigmentation, melasma is a common skin condition caused by the overproduction of melanin.
+This results in brown or greyish-brown patches on the skin mostly found on the face but sometimes found on other parts of the body that are more exposed to the sun (such as the neck and forearms).

 Melasma is much more common in women and is thought to be triggered by sun exposure and hormonal influences (such as pregnancy, birth control pills and hormone therapy).